 ESN COVID-19 Plan and Policy:

-As we plan for the beginning of the second school year at our new campus, we have taken steps to devise a plan for re-entry during this time of COVID-19.
-This plan will follow the recommendations of the CDC, and it will consider guidance from other reputable organizations, and state and national entities.
-We are monitoring the virus data carefully and will adapt our reopening plan as the situation changes.
+ESN COVID policy will follow the recommendations of the CDC, and it will consider guidance from other reputable organizations, and state and national entities.
+We are monitoring the virus data carefully and will adapt our plan as the situation changes.
 We know that this virus is changing quickly, forcing us all to determine our new normal and how to live it.
 We want to serve you the best that we can.

-To help guide these decisions, Episcopal School of Nashville has a cross-functional COVID Committee that meets regularly to review policies and procedures in light of our experience at school, the data, and the latest guidance/recommendations.
+To help guide these decisions, Episcopal School of Nashville has a cross-functional COVID Committee that meets regularly to review policies and procedures considering our experience at school, the data, and the latest guidance/recommendations.

 In short, we will be following the CDC layering approach that is recommended for safe in-person learning.
 We will adhere to the CDC changes in recommendations as we proceed during this school year.
 We will continue to monitor the spread in Nashville and adjust such as implementing PODS, policies related to enrichment classes, and the possibility of virtual learning if it becomes appropriate.